Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

-Exchange: It is a digital marketplace for these digital assets enabling buying and selling of a cryptocurrency like Bitcoin using fiat currencies (recognised by a government).
+Exchange: It is a digital marketplace for these digital assets enabling buying and selling of a cryptocurrency like Bitcoin using fiat currencies (recognized by a government).

-The number of exchanges are difficult to ascertain as none are registered in any way.
+The number of exchanges is difficult to ascertain as none are registered in any way.
 In India, there used to be 20-30 cryptocurrency exchanges with the most common cryptocurrencies being Bitcoin, Ethereum and XRP before the 2018-RBI circular.
 Now there are around seven exchanges still standing.
 Some of the exchanges around are WazirX and Matic Network.

 Mining: It is the process that verifies transactions of a cryptocurrency through blockchain technology, after which the block of transactions gets added to the highly secure digital ledger.

-Anyone with a powerful enough computer and infrastructure may open a mining centre at home.
+Anyone with a powerful enough computer and infrastructure may open a mining center at home.

 Income from cryptocurrency

-Returns from speculation and trading on a cryptocurrency’s value remains the main source of income.
+Returns from speculation and trading on a cryptocurrency’s value remain the main source of income.
 It has been reported that some 5 million traded in cryptocurrencies in India before 2018, and one of every 10 global trades were from India.

 Cryptocurrency’s anonymity for its users unnerved the purveyor of all things money in our country, ie. our central bank.

 In 2018, RBI had banks sever relationships with individuals and businesses dealing in cryptocurrencies in 2018.
 This meant lenders could not enable banking transactions for the digital currencies’ exchanges and traders.

 In the eyes of the central bank, these were illegal and it was moving to secure the financial system from misuse by way of money laundering and consumer fraud.

-Though RBI did not impose an outright ban on cryptocurrency trading, it meant cryptocurrency traders had to use only peer to peer networks for transactions.
+Though RBI did not impose an outright ban on cryptocurrency trading, it meant cryptocurrency traders had to use the only peer to peer networks for transactions.